Commercial Filming and Photography (Policy 10030)

 b.
 Boise State reserves the right and sole discretion to (dis)approve External Use permit requests and fees.
 When considering such requests, Boise State considers:

 c.
 Campus visitors do not need permits for incidental, unobtrusive personal filming or photography.
-However, such filming or photography may not be used for commercial, marketing or other promotional purposes without express written permission from a) the Associate Vice President for Marketing and Communications and b) the Director of Trademark Licensing and Enforcement.
+However, such filming or photography may not be used for commercial, marketing or other promotional purposes without express written permission from a) the Chief Communications and Marketing Office and b) the Director of Trademark Licensing and Enforcement.
 Commercial and/or marketing and promotional purposes shall include those for commercial businesses, non-profit entities, and other organizations and individuals.

 d.
 If attending an event at Boise State, additional terms and conditions relating to filming or photography may apply, for example, the terms and conditions applicable to attendance of a performance or athletic event as stated on the entry ticket.

 a.
-Approved External Uses are charged a permit fee as negotiated and agreed upon by a) the Associate Vice President for Marketing and Communications and b) the Director of Trademark Licensing and Enforcement.
+Approved External Uses are charged a permit fee as negotiated and agreed upon by a) the Chief Communications and Marketing Officer and b) the Director of Trademark Licensing and Enforcement.

 b.
 Permit fees are set on a case by case basis, at the discretion of the University, subject to the following: